mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 **Pressure for Diversity**

 A goal of this project was to show that when we added a constraint that would incentivize the tree to branch more frequently, the overall diversity would increase.
+This goal arose from a need to show that our normalization technique could correctly and consistently identify situations in which there were selective pressures placed on the tree, unlike our mutated or null models.
 The way that this was accomplished was by adding a pressure for the tree to diversify by favoring rarer genotypes.

 In the model that uses pressure for diversity and mutations, genotypes that are rarer are favored for reproduction over more common genotypes.
 When rarer genotypes are chosen, diversity increases throughout the tree.
 We referred to this as fitness which was calculated in the following code:

 ```c++
 void calcFitness(vector<Organism> &currentGen, vector<double> &fitnessVect, emp::Random &randNum) {
     fitnessVect.resize(0);
     vector<int> fitnessCalc;
     fitnessCalc.reserve(currentGen.size());

     for (int i = 0; i < currentGen.size(); i++) {
         fitnessCalc.push_back(currentGen[i].genotype);
     }
     map<int, int> CountMap;

     for (int j = 0; j < fitnessCalc.size(); j++) {